Viskumar123/Viskumar123/README.md

 - 👋 Hi, I’m @Viskumar123
-- 👀 I’m interested in Front end development
+- 👀 I’m interested in playing with Data
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...